 WHAT WE DO

-At Leslie James Acquisitions, we focus exclusively on arranging the acquisition of insurance business, comprising insurance brokers, PMI brokers, MGAs and IFAs, throughout the UK, ranging from small, home operated “one man bands” to some of the largest independents.
+At Leslie James Acquisitions, we focus exclusively on arranging the acquisition of insurance business, comprising insurance brokers, PMI brokers, MGAs, Loss Adjusters and IFAs, throughout the UK, ranging from small, home operated “one man bands” to some of the largest independents.